EddieEngine/alx-system_engineering-devops/0x00-shell_basics/README.md

 - script 4-listmorefiles displays the contents of current directory, including hidden files, using the long format
 - script 5-listfilesdigitonly displays the current directory contents, with user and group IDs displayed numerically, using the long format.
-Hidden files are also shown.
+Hidden files are also shown
+- script 6-firstdirectory creates a directory named `my_fist_directory` in `/tmp/`